bicv/SparseHebbianLearning/README.rst

 Object
 ------

 * This is a collection of python scripts to test learning strategies to efficiently code natural image patches.
-This is here restricted  to the framework of the [SparseNet algorithm from Bruno Olshausen](http://redwood.berkeley.edu/bruno/sparsenet/).
+This is here restricted  to the framework of the SparseNet algorithm from Bruno Olshausen (http://redwood.berkeley.edu/bruno/sparsenet/).

 * this has been published as Perrinet, Neural Computation (2010) (see  http://invibe.net/LaurentPerrinet/Publications/Perrinet10shl )::